FrancoLiberali/cql/docs/cql/declaring_models.rst

 the attributes of your models can be of multiple types, such as basic go types, pointers, and :ref:`nullable types <cql/concepts:nullable types>`.

-This difference can generate differences in the information that is stored in the database, since saving a model created as follows:
+This difference can generate differences in the data that is stored in the database, since saving a model created as follows:

 .. code-block:: go

   MyModel{}

-will save a empty string for Name but a null for the Email and the MemberNumber.
+will save a empty string for Name but a NULL for the Email and the MemberNumber.

 The use of nullable types is strongly recommended and cql takes into account their use in each of its functionalities.